Henry VII of England: Appearance and character

 Amiable and high-spirited, Henry was friendly if dignified in manner, and it was clear that he was extremely intelligent.
-His biographer, Professor Chrimes, credits him – even before he had become king – with "a high degree of personal magnetism, ability to inspire confidence, and a growing reputation for shrewd decisiveness".
+His biographer, Professor Stanley Chrimes, credits him – even before he had become king – with "a high degree of personal magnetism, ability to inspire confidence, and a growing reputation for shrewd decisiveness".
 On the debit side, he may have looked a little delicate as he suffered from poor health.

-Legacy and memory
+Comparison with contemporaries

-Historians have always compared Henry VII with his continental contemporaries, especially Louis XI of France and Ferdinand II of Aragon.
-By 1600 historians emphasised Henry's wisdom in drawing lessons in statecraft from other monarchs.
+Historians have compared Henry VII with his continental contemporaries, especially Louis XI of France and Ferdinand II of Aragon.
+By 1600, historians emphasised Henry's wisdom in drawing lessons in statecraft from other monarchs.
 In 1622 Francis Bacon published his History of the Reign of King Henry VII.
 By 1900 the "New Monarchy" interpretation stressed the common factors that in each country led to the revival of monarchical power.
 This approach raised puzzling questions about similarities and differences in the development of national states.
 In the late 20th century a model of European state formation was prominent in which Henry less resembles Louis and Ferdinand.

 Family

+Issue

 Henry VII and Elizabeth had seven children: